dmfs/gver/README.md

 A change type can appear multiple times in the list if it's to be applied under multiple conditions.

-In addition to `major`, `minor`, `patch`, gitversion also knows a `none` type to identify trivial changes that should not result in a new version, e.g. typo fixes in documentation files.
+In addition to `major`, `minor`, `patch`, gver also knows a `none` type to identify trivial changes that should not result in a new version, e.g. typo fixes in documentation files.

 Note that all conditions inside a change type closure must match in order to apply the change type.
 If you need to express a logical `or` just